gnosis/dappcon-website/src/pages/index-page.md

 templateKey: index-page
 mainTitle: Developer Conference for Ethereum Dapps & Infrastructure
 buttonText: BUY TICKETS
+locationAndDate: |-
+  21. - 23.
+August 2019

+  Berlin Institute of Technology
 buyTicketsLink: 'https://pretix.eu/gnosis/dappcon/'
 aboutDappcon: >-
-  After having successfully brought together more than 600 Ethereum developers, researchers and enthusiasts in summer 2018, DappCon will take place for a second time this summer!
   DappCon is a nonprofit global developer conference focusing on decentralized applications, tooling, and foundational infrastructure on Ethereum.
+Last year DappCon 2018 brought together more than 600 Ethereum developers, researchers and enthusiasts.
+We’re giving it another go this summer and encourage anyone interested in the ecosystem or networking with dapp developers to attend.
+  We’ll be working closely with [EthBerlin](https://ethberlinzwei.com/index.html) to make sure your Berlin Blockchain week is a success!
 stats:
   firstStat:
     description: days